-One of the biggest upgrades perhaps would be the battery.
+One of the most significant upgrades perhaps would be the battery.

-Instead of a Nicket Metal Hydride battery, it uses a Lithium Ion battery that holds its charge better and runs longer.
+Instead of a Nickel Metal Hydride battery, it uses a Lithium-Ion battery that holds its charge better and runs longer.

 This upgrade alone bumps the run time from 45 to 50 minutes.
-But the biggest benefit of a Li-Ion battery would be the more linear power throughout the charging cycle.
+But the most significant benefit of a Li-Ion battery would be the more linear power throughout the charging cycle.

-It also has 5 speed modes that you can use to adjust power to suite your skin’s sensitivity level.
+It also has 5-speed modes that you can use to adjust power to suit your skin’s sensitivity level.